USA FACT FILE

 Feather Falls, in Butte County, California, is the sixth highest waterfall in the United States

-Where is the geographic center of
+Where is the geographic

 These figures may be off by as much as ten miles in any direction.